algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/QA/test_plan.md

 ## Scope of Testing

-The scope of testing of this project encompasses all key requirements pointed out by the client and mentionned in both functional and technical specifications.
+The scope of testing of this project encompasses all key requirements pointed out by the client and mentioned in both functional and technical specifications.
 It will ensure the correctness of the application and its compliance with the specifications.

 ### In-Scope Testing